GuccioGucci/yoke/docs/EXTRA.md

 {{- $configurationPath := "/usr/share/nginx/html/env" -}}
 ```

-## Webpack
+## ReactJS and Webpack

-This is mostly built on top of the [previous one](#reactjs), specific to the scenario of using [Webpack](https://webpack.js.org/) as module bundler.
+This is mostly built on top of the [previous one](#reactjs-vanilla), specific to the scenario of using [Webpack](https://webpack.js.org/) as module bundler.
 The approach is very similar to that one, but there are few things to consider, while bundling your application.

 First, we can defer application initialisation, by loading a `config.json` first (see [here](https://profinit.eu/en/blog/build-once-deploy-many-in-react-dynamic-configuration-properties/) for reference).
 By placing that file under `public` folder (eg: `public/env/config.json`), we expect it to be outside of bundler process.
 This would mean, it's not going to be included in bundled resources.
 But we still need it to included into the distribution (eg: `build` folder).